 The third tier of leadership is our Leaders in Service.
 This program focuses on service as the pinnacle of true leadership.
-When you have completed the Student Leadership Challenge and if you have maintained a minimum GPA of 2.7, you will be invited to become a part of the program.
+When you have completed one of the previous tiers and have maintained a minimum GPA of 2.7, you will be invited to become a part of the program.
 Leaders in Service will identify various opportunities for service along with serving as mentors to Emerging Leaders.